 For other colleges across London go to the online London Colleges Directory.

 Also find out about University Technical Colleges for students aged 14 to 19.
 They teach technical, creative and scientific subjects.
 There are a number of UTCs in London, specialising in, for example specialist engineering - aviation, building, design, health, product, transport; medical services; broadcast and media, creative, technical and digital - see external links.

-If you are thinking about university, the website Informed Choices offers advice about A level choices - see the Downloads section on this page.
+If you are thinking about university, the website Informed Choices offers advice about A level choices - see the External links on this page.

 Applying to colleges and sixth forms

 All schools and colleges have open evenings or events for future students.
 These give you a chance to see what it is really like and talk to tutors and teachers, so it is worth going along.

 At the open evening, check out course details and the qualifications you will need.
-And ask how to apply and when applications have to be sent.
+Ask how to apply and when applications have to be sent.
 You need to send a well written application – and remember popular courses at colleges often have early application deadlines.